Frequently Asked Questions

 21. How can I find out about service updates?

-To find out major service updates, including changes to our service policy, follow us on Twitter or Mastodon, or subscribe to the juser@jabber.org mailing list.
+To find out about major service updates, follow us on Twitter or Mastodon.

 22. How can I provide comments about the service?

-For general comments and questions, please post to the public juser@jabber.org discussion list.
+For general comments and questions, please post in the jabber@conference.jabber.org channel or contact the administrator.

 23. How can I contact the administrator?